Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game8_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to lead to the correct answer, while the fake clues offer strong misdirection.
-The misinformed clues are a bit too weak, which slightly lowers the overall challenge, but the balance is generally good.
+**Reasoning:** The informed clues are very strong, but the misinformed clues are good at creating ambiguity.
+The fake clues are also well-crafted to mislead.
+This combination offers a balanced challenge.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.7/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS